Cluster configuration¶

 users

-has precidence overgroups
+has precedence overgroups

 .
 This means that if a user belongs to a group that is associated with subcluster A and the user also is specified inusers